Royalty audit information

 What happens after an audit?

-At the end of every field audit you will receive written advice of the outcome of the audit and any proposed action that may be taken.
+At the end of the audit, you will receive written advice of the outcome and any proposed action to be taken.

-In some cases, the audit officer may meet with you or your representative for an exit interview.
+In some cases, the auditor may meet with you or your representative for an exit interview.
 This meeting is used to:

-- inform the royalty payer of the audit results and ensure your understanding of the audit assessment
+- inform the royalty payer of the audit results and ensure understanding of the audit assessment

 - explain any issues that may have arisen from the audit

-- address any issues you have regarding the appropriate compliance measures or clarify any aspect of the audit procedures that you are unfamiliar with in order to create a more efficient audit process in the future
+- address any issues regarding appropriate compliance measures or clarify audit procedures for more efficient future audit processes

 - explain the assessment process (for both refund and underpayment of royalty)

-- explain the objection and appeal process and ensure that you understand your rights with regard to the assessment.
+- explain the objection and appeal process and ensure you understand your rights regarding the assessment.

 Overpayment of royalty

-- an offset of the amount overpaid against the royalty payer’s future royalty (or royalty equivalent) liability provided the liability arises within two months of the date on which the overpayment was first identified by the Secretary or Commissioner of Territory Revenue
+Mineral Royalty Act 1982 – the Secretary may offset the amount overpaid against the royalty payer’s future royalty (or royalty equivalent) liability provided the liability arises within 2 months of the date the overpayment was first identified by the Secretary.

 Underpayment of royalty